Novel Visual Category Discovery with Dual Ranking Statistics and Mutual Knowledge Distillation: Introduction

 First, we propose to apply dual ranking statistics for transferring knowledge from the known classes in the labelled data to the unlabelled data, resulting in more robust pseudo label generation for learning on the unlabelled data.
 We maintain a dynamic object part dictionary and apply part-level ranking statistics on the similarity distribution of each instance over the dictionary to obtain pseudo labels, which are complementary to the pseudo labels obtained by simply examining the ranking statistics of global descriptors.

 Second, we introduce a mutual knowledge distillation method to allow information exchange and encourage agreement between the local and global branches.
 The dual ranking statistics provide global and part-level information for learning in two branches separately.
-The mutual knowledge distillation further allows information exchange between the two branches and making them benefit from each other.
+The mutual knowledge distillation further allows information exchange between the two branches and makes them benefit from each other.
 Unlike conventional methods that distill between teacher and student models with known labels, our method distills between two branches of the same model without any manual annotations.

 Third, we comprehensively evaluate our method on public benchmarks for generic object classification, including CIFAR10, CIFAR100, and ImageNet, obtaining state-of-the-art results.
 Furthermore, we also validate our approach on the more challenging fine-grained datasets CUB-200, Stanford-Cars, and FGVC-Aircraft, in which the local details are more important to distinguish different classes.
 Our method outperforms existing methods by a substantial margin, thanks to the ability of our model to subtly exploit both local and global information.
+Our code can be found at~\url{https://github.com/DTennant/dual-rank-ncd}.